 If your partner complains of your frequent loud snoring, and you can’t seem to get a good night’s rest, you may have sleep apnea, a condition that causes you to stop and start breathing throughout the night.
-Smile Perfector Dental Group, led by David Shouhed, DDS, in the Carthay neighborhood of Los Angeles, California, offers sleep apnea diagnosis and treatments, including oral appliances and CPAP machines.
+Smile Perfector Dental Group, led by David Shouhed, DDS, serving Beverly Hills, Miracle Mile, and West Hollywood residents at the office in the Carthay neighborhood of Los Angeles, California, offers sleep apnea diagnosis and treatments, including oral appliances and CPAP machines.
 Don’t let sleep apnea interrupt your life anymore.
 Instead, book an appointment at Smile Perfector Dental Group for treatment online or over the phone today.

 Sleep apnea is a sleep disorder characterized by the repeated stopping and starting of your breathing.
 It is a potentially serious disorder of which there are three types, the most common being obstructive sleep apnea.